Williano/Bona-Blog/README.md

 ### Setup
 ## Installation on Linux and Mac OS

-* [Follow the guide here](https://help.github.com/articles/fork-a-repo) on how to clone or fork a repo
 * [Follow the guide here](http://simononsoftware.com/virtualenv-tutorial/) on how to create virtualenv

 * To create a normal virtualenv (example _myvenv_) and activate it (see Code below).